scw-nhs/dcf-design-history/docs/sprint3.md

 The ACF team needed to work out how to present this shared view to users, relevant to their real-world tasks and priorities.
 The team knew from [user research in its discovery](/discovery/) that to be successful, the information service would need to be *useful*, *usable* and *used*.
 Phrased as questions, this grouped the recommendations into potential solutions (and assumptions) to test in the alpha:

-### How can we make sure that OAM ACF is useful?
+### How can we make sure that OAM ACF is "useful"?

 1. design specific tools and functionality that supports users and use cases identified through research
 2. show how OAM ACF can be used to support specific tasks, eg planning to deliver national and local priorities for service transfer and improvement
 3. provide direct, explicit links to good practice, such as the [NHS What Good Looks Like framework](https://transform.england.nhs.uk/digitise-connect-transform/what-good-looks-like/what-good-looks-like-publication/) and [NHS Blueprints](https://future.nhs.uk/GDEcommunity/groupHome) on the FutureNHS website (login required).

-### How can we make sure that OAM ACF is usable?
+### How can we make sure that OAM ACF is "usable"?

 1. make the framework easily findable, open and accessible for anyone to use
 2. co-design, test and iterate user journeys and outcomes with its intended users
 3. develop simple, intuitive search and browse functionality based on user needs

-### How can we make sure that OAM ACF is used?
+### How can we make sure that OAM ACF is "used"?

-1. show that the framework is up-to-date and continues to evolve and iterate over time, eg an open service roadmap and meaningful versioning
+1. show that the framework is up-to-date and continues to evolve and iterate over time, eg an open service roadmap and meaningful versioning (a key research finding from discovery)
 2. work with suppliers to understand their priorities and reflect how individual application capabilities move from being *experimental*, to *emerging*, to *established*
 3. monitor its use (through analytics and research) to identify areas for improvement and opportunities to link and integrate with other resources